bricepepin/angular-firestype/README.md

  AngularFirestype only handle object's attributes as constructor arguments.
 Other ones need to be optional.
 - `structure` : map of `ModelType`.
 This is the internal object description.
 AngularFirestype only needs to know about instanciated types and automatically handle basic types.
  In the case of `users`, the `structure` attribute is saying that the class `User` has a custom type `Address` as attribute `address`.
 We could also have a complex custom type here and describe it like we did with the collection `users`, allowing nested custom types.
 - `elements` : `ModelType` defining the custom type for elements contained in a collection.
-A  `ModelDescriptor` can't have both `structure` and `elements` defined, as it represents either a custom object or a collection or custom objects.
+A  `ModelDescriptor` can't have both `structure` and `elements` defined, as it represents either a custom object or a collection of custom objects.
 - `subcollections` : map of `ModelType`.
 Map of the collection subcollections and their corresponding custom types.
  Works the same as `structure` but for collections instead of objects.
  For example, collection `users` have a subcollection `messages` (/users/{userId}/messages in Firestore) of custom type `Message`.
 We could also have a complex custom type here and describe it like we did with the collection `users`, allowing nested subcollections.